-The Code of Conduct outlines the norms, rules, and responsibilities that staff members of TruckersMP need to comply with to serve the community to the best of their ability.
-In other words, it shapes the cultural, legal, ethical, and behavioural expectations that apply to its staff members.
-Individual actions shape how the community views TruckersMP, which is why it is important that each staff member is aware of their personal responsibility to act according to these expectations.
+The Code of Conduct outlines the norms, rules, and responsibilities that team members of TruckersMP need to comply with to serve the community to the best of their ability.
+In other words, it shapes the cultural, legal, ethical, and behavioural expectations that apply to its team members.
+Individual actions shape how the community views TruckersMP, which is why it is important that each team member is aware of their personal responsibility to act according to these expectations.
 As a global organisation that is built on an online community, it is important to set standards and guidelines to ensure that the organisation is well represented by its members.
 At TruckersMP, we take reports of misconduct seriously, conducting investigations where necessary, and addressing issues appropriately.
-It is the personal and individual responsibility of each staff member to understand and comply with the Code of Conduct.
+It is the personal and individual responsibility of each team member to understand and comply with the Code of Conduct.
 This code defines our approach to building and sustaining a culture of ethics and integrity.

 Principle 1: Integrity